AiconNetworks/aicons/aicons/bayesbrainGPT/RESEARCH.md

 multi-variate gaussian
 More elements

+Markov Chain Monte Carlo
+For multi-variate, weird looking distributions, we might need to make teh M in Mg(x) to be very large to encompass the whole distribution.
+But when M is huge we get into very inefficient sampling, because the probability of accepting a sample is f / Mg(x), and when M is huge we ar going to barely accept samples.

 Reactions
 Reactions come from sensorial data.
 In order to have a fully automatic agent, we need to define reactions and have a way to compute them.
 Here we will introduce statistical quality control and control charts.
 These are going to determine alerts and make the Aicon to recompute priors and posteriors to determine actions.